 Vegetable Gardening in Austin, Texas

-Successful vegetable growing in Austin depends on adapting to the soil and the weather environments of the area.
-Austin has a garden zone readiness that is between zone 8 and zone 9.
+Successful vegetable growing in Austin depends on adapting to the soil and the weather conditions of the area.
+Austin has a garden zone hardiness that is between Zone 8 and Zone 9.
 Choosing vegetables that grow well in this environment is important.
 It is also important to shield more delicate vegetables from the intense heat that summers may bring.

 Austin, Texas Growing Climate

-With this weather climate, it is best to follow the first and last freeze dates when sowing seeds.
-The first freeze-free date is usually between February 1st and March 15th, while the last freeze-free date is around the end of November.
-Check the seed packets to plan the best dates for planting seeds outdoors.
-Starting seeds indoors may be best for more fragile vegetables, or those gardeners wanting to get an early start.
+With this climate, it is best to follow the first and last frost dates when sowing seeds.
+The last spring frost date is usually between February 1st and March 15th, while the first fall frost date is around the end of November.
+Check your seed packets to plan the best dates for planting seeds outdoors.
+Starting seeds indoors may be best for more fragile vegetables, or for those gardeners wanting to get an early start.

-The Austin area is surrounded by limestone, and depending on where the garden is located, it may be sandy or clay-like.
+The Austin area is surrounded by limestone, and depending on where the garden is located, soil may be sandy or clay-like.
 Have the soil tested to check the pH levels as Austin-area soils tend to be more alkaline.
-Amend the soil as needed for acid-loving vegetables like tomatoes, peppers and beans.
+Amend the soil as needed for acid-loving vegetables like tomatoes, peppers, and beans.

 Vegetable Planting Times in Austin, Texas

 Recommended times to plant are found on the backs of seed packets or on seedling containers.
 Local garden centers will have vegetable plants available during optimum planting times as well.
-For a more detailed list of vegetables that can be planted during the spring, summer, fall and winter months, visit the Travis County Agrilife Extension Service.
+For a more detailed list of vegetables that can be planted during the spring, summer, fall, and winter months, visit the Texas A&M AgriLife Extension's Vegetable Planting Guide.

 Local Gardening Groups

-Gardening clubs and horticulture groups have a wealth of information for their members.
+Gardening clubs and horticulture groups have a wealth of information for their members, and are a very helpful resource for gardening in Texas for beginners.
+If you're moving there from another region, it's a big help having experienced local gardeners to ask for advice and tips.
 They can also provide help or resource contacts to local gardeners.
 The Austin area has many active gardening groups.